CerebriumAI/Tutorial-Data-Orchestration/tutorial.md

 ## Prefect Deployments
 Up to this point, you may still be wondering how Prefect adds much value to your workflow beyond logging and retries.
 After all, we have only basically written a standard training script with extra wrappers.
 The answer is simple: your workflows  can be orchestrated by Prefect's orchestration engine, Orion.
 This is the central component, and will allow you to schedule and orchestrate multiple workflows; simultaneously, in parallel and in an automated fashion.

 To get started, we'll start a local instance of Orion in a separate terminal.
 You'll be able to check out the Prefect dashboard at [localhost:4200](http://localhost:4200).
-There are a number of different bits of information you can view here, including the status of your workflows, the logs of your workflows, run details and scheduled runs, among other things.
+There are a number of different bits of information you can view here.
+This includes the status of your workflows, the logs of your workflows, specific run details and your currently scheduled runs.
 ```bash
 prefect orion start
 ```